trebeljahr/trebeljahr.com/_pages/needlestack.md

 [MIT 6.006 Introduction to Algorithms](https://www.youtube.com/playlist?list=PLUl4u3cNGP61Oq3tWYp6V_F-5jb5L2iHb) is one of those.
 There is an [updated version](https://www.youtube.com/playlist?list=PLUl4u3cNGP63EdVPNLG3ToM6LaEUuStEY) from 2020, but I haven't watched any of it yet, so I am not sure if it's better or worse than the older one.

 One of the instructors, Erik Demaine, also taught [MIT 6.851 - Advanced Data Structures](https://www.youtube.com/playlist?list=PLUl4u3cNGP61hsJNdULdudlRL493b-XZf).
-I have only watched a couple of episodes from it but I think it's good as well.
+It's good as well, after 6.006.

 The other instructor, Srinivas Devadas, also taught [MIT 6.046J Design and Analysis of Algorithms](https://www.youtube.com/playlist?list=PLUl4u3cNGP6317WaSNfmCvGym2ucw3oGp) which you might want to check out after watching MIT 6.006.
 Some of it overlaps with 6.006 though.

 With all of these you should keep in mind that to learn and really understand algorithms, you have to write your own versions.
-And besides writing your own implementations you also have to practice applying different algorithms and strategies to problem solving by doing something like Code Katas.
+And besides writing your own implementations you also have to practice applying different algorithms and strategies to real world problem solving or by doing something like Code Katas.

-[The Missing Semester lectures from MIT](https://www.youtube.com/playlist?list=PLyzOVJj3bHQuloKGG59rS43e29ro7I57J) are so extremely worth it if you work as a developer or software engineer or even just want to become more of a power user of your machine.
+[The Missing Semester lectures from MIT](https://www.youtube.com/playlist?list=PLyzOVJj3bHQuloKGG59rS43e29ro7I57J) are so extremely worth it if you work as a developer or software engineer!
+They are a must watch even if you just want to become more of a power user.
 They walk through setting up tools and systems on computers that take some time to learn but ultimately will make you much more efficient at doing things.
-And those are the kinds of things where, if you didn't already know them, you will go like: "Hmm...
+And those are the kinds of things where, if you didn't already know them, you will go like: "Huh...
 I wish somebody could have showed this to me sooner".
 It's basically a bag of tricks on how to use *nix style operating systems.
-Introducing tools like tldr or fzf to Vim or TMUX.
+Introducing tools like tldr, fzf, vim, screen or tmux.
 There are lots of things to take away from these lectures.
-The best thing is that each lecture is separate from the others and focuses on one thing only so you can kind of watch only the ones you want or need.
+The best thing is that each lecture is separate from the others and focuses on one thing only.
+So you can kind of watch only the ones you want or need.

 If you want to learn more about computer graphics and the mathematics under the hood I can not recommend watching [MIT 6.837 - Introduction to Computer Graphics](https://www.youtube.com/playlist?list=PLQ3UicqQtfNuBjzJ-KEWmG1yjiRMXYKhh) enough.
 It will teach you so many interesting things, it's unbelievable.
-How to use matrixes and affine transformations to transform different coordinate systems into each other and how to construct curves by using sets of different curve basis' and how to skin meshes and animate bones etc. And it dives into it from the mathematics side of things, explaining all the key concepts along the way.
+How to use matrices and affine transformations to transform different coordinate systems into each other.
+Or how to construct curves by using different sets of basis equations and how to skin meshes and animate bones etc. And it dives into it from the mathematics side of things, explaining all the key concepts along the way.

 One of the best lecture series out there (and one of my favorites) is about how programming languages and compilers work under the hood (with a focus on the LISP compiler).
-[MIT 6.001 - Structure and Interpretation of Computer Programs](https://www.youtube.com/playlist?list=PLE18841CABEA24090) is *awesome* but old, and one of the few that I have watched in it's entirety.
-The best moment is when the two instructors put on wizard hats to explain the magic of the metacircular evaluator and how the language almost pulls itself out of thin air with the magic of recursion and the eval and apply procedures.
+[MIT 6.001 - Structure and Interpretation of Computer Programs](https://www.youtube.com/playlist?list=PLE18841CABEA24090) is *awesome* but old, and one that I have watched completely.
+The best moment is when the two instructors put on wizard hats to explain the magic of the metacircular evaluator and how the language almost pulls itself out of thin air using the magic of recursion and the eval and apply procedures.
+It's just dope stuff.

 ## Developer journey

 As you may or may not know – I am a software engineer.
 I consider this one of the best jobs to have and would recommend everybody to learn at least some programming in their lifetime.
-Programming is a life changing and empowering ability and it's fun and enjoyable too.
+Programming is a life changing and empowering ability and it's so fun and enjoyable too.
 It can give you flow like experiences and I like comparing it to playing an instrument or creating art.

-Coding can be deeply relaxing, extremely stimulating and intellectually intriguing at the same time.
+Coding can be deeply relaxing, extremely stimulating and intellectually intriguing, *all* at the same time.
 And it is creative too.
-It allows you to build your own things, be that websites, games, apps, or other things that have never existed before.
+It allows you to build your own things, be that websites, games, apps, or other things.
+Things that have never existed before.

 Plus, becoming a better programmer is an open ended journey.
-The amount of stuff people create and put out there every year is enormous.
+The amount of stuff people create and put out there every year is just enormous.
 So enormous that you can not learn it all.
 Coding is something that you can keep learning and gain greater understanding of for the rest of your life.

 This section of the needlestack is filled with the needles specific to this hobby of mine.
 A hobby that eventually turned into a job and that is now an integral part of my life.
 If you are not interested in computers and coding, or any of these "tech" things, you can safely skip this part and [continue down here.](#stuff-on-github)

 ### How to Learn Programming

 My favorite website for learning how to program is by far [FreeCodeCamp](https://freecodecamp.org).
 It has a full fledged interactive curriculum that gives you 100% of the knowledge you need to start your career as a junior level fullstack developer.
 I have done their whole curriculum in 2017 and have since then worked at companies such as Softgames, Klarna, ESA and Ironhack.
 Freecodecamp even has [a youtube channel](https://www.youtube.com/channel/UC8butISFwT-Wl7EV0hUK0BQ), filled with an amazing amount of content.
-But the best idea is to do the exercises, because "learning" from videos is very different from actually coding and doing things yourself.
+But the best idea is to do the exercises on their website, because "learning" from videos is very different from actually coding and doing things yourself.

 Once you already know the basics of at least one programming language and want to quickly pick up another [you should give Exercism a try](https://exercism.org/).
-It's a platform, where you solve increasingly harder coding katas – small exercises – in any programming language out there, and pick up the language along the way.
-They even have mentors that review your code - and best of all, everything there is also completely free!
+It's a platform, where you solve increasingly harder exercises in any programming language out there, and pick up the languages along the way.
+They even have mentors that review your code - and best of all, everything there is completely free!

 For learning new languages there's also the [learnxinyminutes website](https://learnxinyminutes.com/)

 Google also has a lot of free resources you should check out if you want to learn how to code.
-These are the ones that I have used and liked:
+These are the ones that I have used myself :
 - [Google's Tech Guide](https://techdevguide.withgoogle.com/)
 - [The Summer of Code](https://summerofcode.withgoogle.com/get-started)
 - [Coding Competetitions](https://codingcompetitions.withgoogle.com/kickstart)